Waterford Templar Historical Day

 Kilbarry stands as one of Ireland’s earliest and most important Templar preceptories, granted by Henry II in 1180 on land already long marked as sacred.
 As an administrative, economic, and spiritual hub, it bound Waterford’s frontier into the wider networks of crusade and Christendom, while continuing older traditions of veneration rooted in the landscape.
 Even after the Templars’ suppression, Kilbarry endured under the Hospitallers, leaving behind a layered legacy that speaks of faith, power, and continuity across centuries.

-—Helena B. Scott, dissertation excerpt, MA in Public History and Cultural Heritage
+—Helena B. Scott, dissertation excerpt, Master of Arts (MA) in Public History and Cultural Heritage